California Penal Code Section 496 – Receiving Stolen Property

 Perhaps our lawyers can cast some reasonable doubt or convince the prosecutor they will have difficulty proving you knew the property was stolen.
 The burden of proof in on the prosecutor, and we might be able to show it was reasonable you simply didn't know it was stolen property.

 Perhaps the person who stole the property placed it in your home or vehicle without your knowledge.
 Perhaps someone was attempting to place you in a potential legal situation where you would get charged due to motives such as anger or revenge.
-If we can show you unknowingly received stolen property, you have a good chance at avoiding a conviction.
+If we can show you unknowingly received stolen property, you have a good chance of avoiding a conviction.

 Contact our Criminal Defense Law Firm for Help